-Staff have attended a variety of training courses, including Personalised Learning for Reading, Dyslexia Awareness, Speech & Language training, Attachment Disorder training and Computer aided learning for SEN
+Staff have attended a variety of training courses, including Personalised Learning for Reading, Dyslexia Awareness, Speech & Language training, Computer aided learning for SEN, Zones of Regulation and Autism Awareness.

 - All our teachers are qualified teachers. - Our booster groups are run by qualified teachers - Our SENCO is qualified teacher and many years of experience as a SENCO in a variety of schools. - Our 1:1 support teacher is a dyslexia specialist and has an additional qualification The National Award in Special Educational Needs Co-ordination. - Our teaching assistants and lunchtime assistants have had a variety of training as outlined above.